WNCT-TV: WNCT-DT2

-WNCT-DT2, branded on-air as Eastern North Carolina CW, is the CW+-affiliated second digital subchannel of WNCT-TV.
+WNCT-DT2, branded Eastern North Carolina CW, is the CW Plus-affiliated second digital subchannel of WNCT-TV.
 It originally carried a full-time image of WNCT's Doppler weather radar.
 The current iteration of the channel launched on the network's first day of operation on September 18, 2006 (when The WB and UPN merged; WCTI-DT3 was the UPN affiliate, which was also shut down), replacing the market's former WB affiliate "WGWB", which had launched on September 21, 1998.

-Programming

-Syndicated programming

-Syndicated programming on the station includes Family Feud, The Kelly Clarkson Show, Dr. Phil, and Entertainment Tonight.